LoremIpsum28/ica-methods-synthesis/README.md

 ## Folder Structure

 `/code` contains the R scripts and R Markdown files used for data processing, descriptive analyses, figures, tables, and supplementary outputs.
+The 00_prepare_ica_methods.R code was not originally part of the pipeline and was later added for clarity of workflow.

 `/data/raw` contains the manually assembled and minimally processed source materials for the project. ica_extraction_master_with_notes is the original data-extraction sheet and includes all notes and context. ica_extraction_analysis_columns has the same content but with all notes_columns removed.